Local Government Climate Action Program reporting

 How reporting information will be used

-• Monitor progress on achieving provincial and local climate objectives
+• Inform policy development and monitor progress on achieving provincial and local climate objectives

 • Ensure that funds provided are used for these objectives